 If your loved one fractures a bone after experiencing mild or moderate trauma, it could be due to osteoporosis.
 The fractures occur when people bump into objects or fall.
 They might have experienced the same mild to moderate trauma in years past without incident.
 However, bone loss makes it easy for bones to break.

 When people develop osteoporosis, the bones become quite brittle.
-This can cause bones in the upper spine to break, leading to kyphosis.
+This can cause bones in the upper spine to break, or spinal fractures, leading to kyphosis.

 If your loved one has kyphosis, you likely notice:

 · Hunched or stooped posture

 · Height loss